kaltura/developer-platform-docs/documentation/Video-On-Demand-and-Digital-Assets-Management/Creating-and-Managing-Playlists.md

+---
+layout: page
-# Creating and Managing Playlists
+title: Creating and Managing Playlists
+weight: 110
+---

 Kaltura supports a rich variety of playlists for your content.
 Read the Kaltura [playlist guide](https://knowledge.kaltura.com/help/creating-and-configuring-playlists) for a step-by-step overview of the concepts covered here.